quitesimpleorg/exile.h/README.md

 # exile.h
-`exile.h` is a header-only library, enabling processes to easily isolate themselves on Linux for exploit mitigation purposes. exile.h wants to make existing technologies, such as Seccomp and Linux Namespaces, easier to use.
+`exile.h` provides an API for processes on Linux to easily isolate themselves for exploit mitigation purposes. exile.h makes it simpler for developers to use existing technologies  such as Seccomp and Linux Namespaces.
 Those generally require knowledge of details and are not trivial for developers to employ, which prevents a more widespread adoption.

 The following section offers small examples.
 Then the motivation is explained in more detail.
 Proper API documentation will be maintained in other files.